-Set up Fcitx for Chinese and Japanese language input on Ubuntu Xenial 16.04
+Setting Up Fcitx for Chinese and Japanese Language Input on Ubuntu Xenial 16.04

-It was time to update to the latest Ubuntu LTS (Long Term Support) release again recently, and it turned out that setting up Fcitx wasn’t quite as simple this time around.
-Here is what I had to do to get it to work.px.gif
+I recently decided it was time to upgrade to the latest Ubuntu LTS (Long Term Support) release.
+The transition was straightforward, but setting up Fcitx, my preferred input method for Chinese and Japanese, wasn't quite as simple as I had hoped.
+Here's what I had to do to get it to work.px.gif

-2. Go to System Settings –> Language Support and select “fcitx” from the drop-down box at the bottom of the window.
+2. Head over to System Settings –> Language Support and select “fcitx” from the drop-down menu at the bottom of the window.

-3. After logging out and logging back in again (or better yet, rebooting), you will find an Fcitx icon in your system’s tray.
-Click the icon and choose “Configure Fcitx”.
-Now click the “+” sign in the lower left corner of the window to open a small dialogue to add new input methods.
-Uncheck the box saying “Only Show Current Language” and add the input methods you need.
-I typically choose “Mozc” for Japanese and “Sunpinyin” for Chinese.
-Leave whatever you want to be the default in first place.
+3. After logging out and logging back in (or better yet, giving your machine a quick reboot), you should spot a little Fcitx icon in your system tray.
+Click it and choose “Configure Fcitx”.
+Now, click the “+” sign in the lower left corner to open up a dialogue for adding new input methods.
+Uncheck the box that says “Only Show Current Language”, then add the input methods you need.
+Personally, I go with “Mozc” for Japanese and “Sunpinyin” for Chinese.
+Make sure to put your preferred default at the top of the list.

-If you are using LXDE (Lubuntu), the Fcitx configuration window will look slightly different and there will be no settings button to assign keyboard layout overrides.
-You can achieve the same by manually editing this Fcitx config file, however: ~/.config/fcitx/data/layout_override The file needs to contain the name of the input method, followed by a comma and the language tag for the keyboard layout.
-In my case:
+If you're on LXDE (Lubuntu), the Fcitx configuration window will look slightly different, and you won't find a settings button for assigning keyboard layout overrides.
+You can achieve the same result by manually editing this Fcitx config file, however: ~/.config/fcitx/data/layout_override The file should include the name of the input method, followed by a comma and the language tag for the keyboard layout.
+Here's what mine looks like:

 sunpinyin,cn